kittaweek/profile/site/career/index.md

 - **Project Manager**
   - Discuss & get requirement from stakeholders and find best solution to solve problem.
   - Manage task from requirements, estimate timeline and assign task to team members.
-  - Manage Agile team and ensure that all projects are delivered on-time.
+  - Manage multiple projects(3 projects) in time and manage Agile team and ensure that all projects are delivered on-time.

 - **Senior Software Engineer (Node,React)**
   - Developed web application support for user requirement.(React,NestJS, Laravel, Wordpress)